-The South Sound is home to Joint Base Lewis McChord (JBLM), one of the largest and most well-regarded military bases in the world, and with that comes the responsibility to invest in defense community priorities from housing to education and transportation.
-JBLM has an annual economic impact of $8 billion and is the largest single point employer in Washington State.
-Marilyn strongly supports the Defense Community Infrastructure Program (DCIP), which will bring $50 million in critical infrastructure investment to the South Sound.
-She will continue Representative Heck’s excellent work on this measure and aim to bring even more federal investment to our military communities.
+- Supporting Federal Investments in the South Sound’s Military Community: The South Sound is home to Joint Base Lewis McChord (JBLM), one of the largest and most well-regarded military bases in the world, which has an annual economic impact of $8 billion and is the largest single point employer in Washington State.
+Marilyn will support the Defense Community Infrastructure Program (DCIP), which will bring $50 million in critical infrastructure investment to the South Sound.
+She will continue Congressman Denny Heck’s important work on this measure and aim to bring even more federal investment to our military communities.